Ada-Developers-Academy/independent-ai-topics/working-w-copilot/copilot-in-projects-refactoring.md

 <details>
   <summary>
     Take a moment to adjust the test file for best practices and to make sure all tests are passing.
-Feel free to expand this section when done to our updated `test_routes.py` file.
+Feel free to expand this section when done to view our updated `test_routes.py` file.
   </summary>

   **Updated test_routes.py**